Karrthik-Arya/wncc-website.github.io/_pages/event/code-in-quarantine.md

 <div>
     <p class="display3" style = "font-size:20px;" >
         <br>
-        WnCC proudly presents Code in Quarantine - your first step towards getting started with programming.
-Starting this Monday, over a span of 8 weeks, we’ll provide resources for you to get started with 8 diverse topics.
+        During the COVID '19 pandemic, WnCC organised Code in Quarantine so that people could utilize their idle time during the lockdown learning programming.
 <br><br>
-Here’s the list of topics being covered
+Here’s the list of topics that were covered
 <br>
 Week 1 - Python
 <br>